tfenster/end2end/source/_posts/2025-08-01-azure-devops-can-do-that-webhooks-for-advanced-customizations.md

 });
 {% endhighlight %}

 That's it.
-It just creates an endpoint that reacts to a POST request and writes the content to the console.
-So really nothing fancy, but it helps to understand what is shared to a webhook.
-To pick up our example from above, if this is called after a work item is updated, the (abbreviated) log would show something like this:
+It simply creates an endpoint that responds to a POST request and writes the content to the console.
+It's nothing fancy, but it helps to understand what is shared to a webhook.
+Using our previous example, if this is called after a work item is updated, the abbreviated log would show something like this:

 {% highlight json linenos %}
 {